 The recommendation of the chair/director should be forwarded to the Divisional Dean along with a draft of the candidate’s summary letter, the review packet, the committee’s recommendation and, in the case of a full faculty vote, the vote of the faculty by March 15th.

-Following approval of the Divisional Dean a summary of the review, prepared by the chair or director in the form of a letter, must be given to the candidate and discussed with him or her by the chair or director.
-The candidate must sign the letter to indicate that he or she has read it and discussed it with the chair or director.
+Following approval of the Divisional Dean a summary of the review, prepared by the chair or director in the form of a letter, must be given to the candidate and discussed with them by the chair or director.
+The candidate must sign the letter to indicate that they have read it and discussed it with the chair or director.
 This summary must cover both strengths and weaknesses of the candidate's performance.

 The summary letter to the candidate must include the recommendations of the evaluation committee as well as the chair/director’s recommendation to the Divisional Dean, including promotion, the length of reappointment (if that is the decision), and a signature block for the candidate.
 It must also include the following sentences: